EvangelosPourikas/Income-Contribution-to-Satisfaction-with-Household-Income/README.md

 This project investigates how the proportion of personal income that parents contribute to their total household income affects their satisfaction with it — focusing specifically on UK couple households with children under the age of 16.
 The analysis uses Wave 14 (2023/2024) of the Understanding Society dataset and applies bivariate testing and logistic regression to examine this under-researched relationship in the UK context.

 This was completed as an undergraduate dissertation at City, St George's, University of London (BSc Criminology with Data Analytics, First-Class Honours) and scored 75%.
-The analysis was conducted in SPSS, with full syntax provided for reproducibility.
+The analysis was originally conducted in SPSS and has since been recreated in Python (Jupyter Notebook) for reproducibility and portfolio purposes.
+Both versions are included in this repository.

 ---